Susanprojects/todo-list/README.md

 ## Features
 - Create a todo item list with due time
+- The task added by the user is persisted on the user machine (via browser localStorage)
 - It shows remaining time for the task when creating
 - You can not select pre-date than today for any task
 - Tasks are shown in the current tasks section